MolSnoo/Alter-Ego/Docs/developer_reference/commands/moderator_commands.md

 #### Description

 Creates a new item using the two items in the given player's hand.
-The names of the items must be separated by "with" or "and".
+The prefab IDs or container identifiers of the items must be separated by "with" or "and".
 If no recipe for those two items exists, the items cannot be crafted together.
 Note that this command can also be used to use one item on another item, which may produce something new.

 ## createroomcategory